NostalgicCoder/TmdbApi.Lib/README.md

 - Display of tv show information.
 - Display of actor/actress information.
 - Ability to mark films/tv shows the user has watched and have them displayed under a dedicated section for reference.
+- Ability to mark favorite actors and have them displayed under a dedicated section for reference.

 NOTE!: